SLR Consulting: Expansion

 Over the years the firm has expanded its offices, with additions across Europe (including the UK & Ireland, France, Germany, and the Netherlands), Africa (including Ghana, Namibia and South Africa), Asia-Pacific (including Australia, New Zealand and Singapore), and the US, Canada, & Chile in the Americas.
 By 2023 there were more than 100 offices across 15 countries, with over 3,000 staff.
+Over the last three years, the firm has continued to expand its global reach through organic growth and acquisitions.
+As of 2026, SLR Consulting has more than 140 offices and over 5,000 staff globally.

-SLR has made a number of acquisitions, beginning with the UK-based Waste Management Engineering Limited in 2005.
+SLR has made a number of acquisitions of recent years, beginning with the UK-based Waste Management Engineering Limited in 2005.
 Then followed the UK-based landscape architect company Insite Environments; the Canadian company SEACOR Environmental Inc. the UK-based company FMH Consulting Engineers; the Irish Dublin-based environmental consultancy CSA; the specialist mineral planning, landscape and land management firm Bowman Planton; the UK based Architecture and Planning Solutions Alaska-based Hoefler Consulting Group; Australia-based Heggies Pty Limited; UK-based company Andrew McCarthy Associates; South African based GreenEng and Metago.
 In Namibia it acquired Bittner Water Consult CC, a sustainable groundwater consulting firm, and A Speiser Environmental Consultants, a Namibian-based specialist consultancy with expertise in EIAs.

 In October 2013, Cooper Partnership - Chartered Landscape Architects was acquired in Bristol, UK; and in early 2014, the acquisition of HFP Acoustical was completed, adding offices in Calgary, Alberta and Houston, Texas.
 In July 2014 South African-based consultancy CCA Environmental Pty (Ltd) was also acquired.
 In November 2014 SLR acquired the UK-based oil and gas solutions provider Challenge Energy, and in February 2015 SLR acquired E.Vironment LLC, a Houston-based environmental management, health and safety, process safety, and transaction advisory firm.
 In April 2019, SLR acquired Novus Environmental, a Canadian specialized environmental firm.

+Between 2019 and 2024, SLR Consulting continued its expansion with a number of acquisitions aimed at increasing its service offering across areas including ESG, climate advisory and engineering.
+In 2019, the firm acquired both MMI and RPA Inc., adding more than 300 staff to the global team.
+From 2020 through to 2022, SLR Consulting acquired KDC, 360 Environmental, Vectos and Corporate Citizenship, as well as establishing operations in Ghana alongside expanding the firms offering in Germany and Latin America.

+As a result of acquiring Carnstone, IBIS Consulting and Palmer in 2023, SLR surpassed 3,000 global employees.
+This continued in 2024 with the acquisition of FRC Environmental, ITPEnergised, Malk Partners, SGA and Wardell Armstrong.

+Global Operations

+SLR Consulting operates in 127 countries with over 140 offices and a global workforce exceeing 5,000 staff. the company delivers services across six major global regions including: